-• greenhouse gas concentrations in the atmosphere (trapping terrestrial outgoing longwave radiation) including the fast feedback of a warming atmosphere on its water vapour content,
+- greenhouse gas concentrations in the atmosphere (trapping terrestrial outgoing longwave radiation) including the fast feedback of a warming atmosphere on its water vapour content, - changes in the surface albedo (land and sea ice cover, vegetation) and planetary albedo (surface albedo and clouds),

-- changes in the surface albedo (land and sea ice cover, vegetation) and planetary albedo (surface albedo and clouds), - aerosol concentrations in the atmosphere (scattering and absorption of radiation as well as changes in cloud coverage), - changes in solar insolation either by changes in the Sun's activity (changing the emission of energy at the Sun's surface on decadal and centennial time scales) or through changes in the orbital parameters of the Earth (changing mainly the seasonal and geographical distribution of the energy reaching the Earth on time scales of tenthousands of years).
+- aerosol concentrations in the atmosphere (scattering and absorption of radiation as well as changes in cloud coverage), - changes in solar insolation either by changes in the Sun's activity (changing the emission of energy at the Sun's surface on decadal and centennial time scales) or through changes in the orbital parameters of the Earth (changing mainly the seasonal and geographical distribution of the energy reaching the Earth on time scales of ten thousands of years).

 The most important global warming factor today is undoubtedly the increase in emissions of greenhouse gases due to anthropogenic activity (see also the chapter on biogeochemical cycles).
 This increase has been documented by atmospheric monitoring over the last 2-5 decades but has been extended back in time by the use of polar ice cores representing an archive of greenhouse gas concentrations before the industrialization set in (Fig. 1.8).
-This shows that the current mean annual $CO_2$ (> 410 ppm), $CH_4$ (> 1870 ppb) and $N_2O$ (> 330 ppb) levels were never reached during the last 800,000 years.
-In fact the atmospheric $CH_4$ level has more than doubled while $CO_2$ increased by more than 40% since the start of the industrialization.
-The influence of increasing greenhouse gas concentrations on the radiative balance of the Earth can be quantified in $W/m^2$ according to where the CO2 concentrations are given in ppm and the CH4 and N2O concentrations in ppb [IPCC, 2013].
+This shows that the current mean annual CO_2 (> 420 ppm), CH_4 (> 1920 ppb) and N_2O (> 335 ppb) levels were never reached during the last 800,000 years.
+In fact the atmospheric CH_4 level has increased by more than 150% more than doubled while CO_2 increased by about 50% since the start of the industrialization.
+The influence of increasing greenhouse gas concentrations on the radiative balance of the Earth can be quantified in W/m2 according to where the CO2 concentrations are given in ppm and the CH4 and N2O concentrations in ppb [IPCC, 2013].
 The specified concentrations in the equations above refer to the preindustrial atmospheric concentrations of these three greenhouse gases as measured in polar ice cores.
-For the recent atmospheric CO2 concentration this lead to a radiative forcing by 2011 of about $+1.7 \text{ W/m}^2$ by CO2 alone as also shown in Fig. 1.10, which continues to increase due to the slow implementation of CO2 reduction measures worldwide
+For the recent atmospheric CO2 concentration this lead to a radiative forcing by 2011 of about +1.7 W/m2 by CO2 alone as also shown in Fig. 1.10, which continues to increase due to the slow implementation of CO2 reduction measures worldwide

-$$\begin{aligned} \Delta Q{\rm CO_2} &= 5.35 \frac{\rm W}{\rm m^2} \ln \left( \frac{\rm CO_2}{280} \right) \\ \Delta Q{\rm CH_4} &= 0.036 \frac{\rm W}{\rm m^2} \left( \sqrt{\rm CH_4} - \sqrt{700} \right) \\ \Delta Q{\rm N_2O} &= 0.12 \frac{\rm W}{\rm m^2} \left( \sqrt{\rm N_2O} - \sqrt{270} \right), \end{aligned}$$ (1.13)
+$$\begin{aligned} \Delta Q{\rm CO_2} &= 5.35 \frac{\rm W}{\rm m^2} \ln \left(\frac{\rm CO_2}{280} \right) \\ \Delta Q{\rm CH_4} &= 0.036 \frac{\rm W}{\rm m^2} \left(\sqrt{\rm CH_4} - \sqrt{700} \right) \\ \Delta Q{\rm N_2O} &= 0.12 \frac{\rm W}{\rm m^2} \left(\sqrt{\rm N_2O} - \sqrt{270} \right), \end{aligned}$$ (1.13)

 Apart from the increase in greenhouse gas concentration, anthropogenic activities lead to the emission of atmospheric aerosol species, which either absorb radiation (soot) or lead to an increased backscatter of radiation (e.g. sulphate aerosol).
 In addition, aerosols act as efficient cloud condensation nuclei with increased cloud coverage changing the planetary albedo.
 In contrast to greenhouse gases (with atmospheric lifetimes of many years), the atmospheric residence time of aerosol particles is on the order of days to weeks.
 Accordingly, their influence on the radiative balance is highly localized and most pronounced close to their sources.
-Whether these effects lead to a local cooling or warming is highly dependent on the aerosol species but on a global average anthropogenic aerosol particles are believed to partly counteract the warming by greenhouse gases.
+Whether these effects lead to a local cooling or warming is highly dependent on the aerosol species, but on a global average anthropogenic aerosol particles are believed to partly counteract the warming by greenhouse gases.